chili-chips-ba/openeye-CamSI/README.md

 Our implementation follows the same **LSB-first serialization** approach as Xilinx OSERDESE2, where bit 0 of the parallel data is transmitted first, followed by bit 1, bit 2, and so on.
 This ensures behavioral compatibility with the hardware OSERDES while providing a software-based alternative that maintains the expected data ordering.

-Detailed timing diagrams and block structure diagrams are provided to illustrate the implementation behavior and architecture.
+Detailed timing diagrams and block structure are provided to illustrate the implementation behavior and architecture.

 <img width="1041" height="1244" alt="softOSERDES_block_structure" src="https://github.com/user-attachments/assets/a993e8d0-4363-424f-bb61-0a96f9080051" />
 <img width="1371" height="371" alt="softOSERDES_timing_diagram" src="https://github.com/user-attachments/assets/c573ce71-b2fa-4dfa-815c-678d09e09273" />